Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Other useful options include
 -`-pn` will not ping- making the scan faster,
 -`-sT` allows TCP full connect scan whcih is noisy and detectable- most hackers do not use it
-- `-sV` will probe for open ports to determine service and version info.
+- `-sV` probes for service and version info.
-- `-sC` returns the default scripted
+- `-sC` returns the default scripted scan- more results
 - `-oN` outputs results in a text file
 - For example `nmap -sV -sC -oN version.txt 192.168.0.10` This will store the results into a text file called version.txt

+- Scanning port for SQL services on port `3306`
+- `nmap -sV -sC -p 3306 <ip address>`

+- Scanning for IRC (relay chat ) services on port `6667`
+- `nmap -sV -sC -p 6667 <ip address>`

+- Scannng for REMOTE DESKTOP servives on port `5900`
+- `nmap -sV -sC -p 5900 <ip address>`

-- We can scan specific ports for example `5900` for remote desktop, `667` for IRC (Internet Relay Chat) service- a backdoor communicatio channel for botnets and trojan downloaders
+- We can scan specific ports for example `5900` for remote desktop, `6667` for IRC (Internet Relay Chat) service- a backdoor communicatio channel for botnets and trojan downloaders.
+If these ports show up as open on the scan its a significant vulnerability

 **Other methods of scanning**
 - One method is shown above